giannif/buoy-js/README.md

 To find the next high or low tide, use `Tide.getNextHighOrLow(tideObject, forDate)`

 For both methods, the second argument is Date object, and the default value is now, if left unspecified.

-### Tools

-The `tools` dir contains some scripts that were used to generate the `dist/buoys.json`.
-The tools should probably be in a separate project.